rjsandeepkumawat/PCA-CODE/README.md

 - Visualizing the results
 - Explanation of how PCA works

-If you're interested in learning more about PCA, I have written a **Medium blog** on this topic.
-I'll add the link here soon! 🚀
+If you're interested in learning more about PCA, I have written a **Medium blog** on this topic. https://medium.com/@rjsandeepkumawat/exploring-pca-practical-emaple-advantages-disadvantages-maths-and-everything-in-between-34fe7a0f6c80
-https://medium.com/@rjsandeepkumawat/exploring-pca-practical-emaple-advantages-disadvantages-maths-and-everything-in-between-34fe7a0f6c80